Polkadot-Blockchain-Academy/pba-content/syllabus/5-Polkadot/NPOS_slides.md

+---
+title: Nominated Proof of Stake
+description: An introduction to Nominated Proof of Stake in Polkadot
+duration: 1 hour
+instructors: ["Kain Paimani"]
+---

-# Polkadot’s Nominated Proof of Stake
+# Nominated Proof of Stake

-What, Why, How?

-Module 5
+## _in Polkadot_

 ---